Typical Dutch habits

 Celebrating birthdays

-Birthdays are a big deal in the Netherlands, and they’re celebrated in a unique way.
+Birthdays are a big deal in the Netherlands.
+They’re celebrated in a unique way.
 Instead of the birthday person bringing cake or treats to share with others, it’s the other way around.
-The birthday person receives congratulations and gifts from their friends and family, and they’re expected to provide snacks and drinks for everyone who comes to visit them.
+The birthday person receives congratulations and gifts from their friends and family.
+They’re expected to provide snacks and drinks for everyone who comes to visit them.

 Stroopwafel, favorite snack